-- Organization name and/or abbreviation - Organization mission, vision, and values
+- Organization name and/or abbreviation

+- Organization mission, vision, and values

 - Membership eligibility, standards, and requirements

 - Officer eligibility requirements

 - Financial procedures

-These requirements, along with other recommendations for organization constitutions, can be found on the Constitution Checklist.
+These requirements, along with other recommendations for organization constitutions, can be found on the Constitution Checklist and must comply with minimum expectations set forth in Student Rule 41.
+All constitutions will be reviewed by Student Organization Leadership & Development.